anishp22/SOFE3650FinalProject/README.md

 <h2>Project Proposal</h2>

     The Project Proposal PDF contains a brief overview of the project.
-It also contains functional and non-functional requirements for the software.
+    It also contains a list of functional and non-functional requirements for the software.